Dec 19, 2022

 Costa Rica is a country rife with beautiful, natural sights and cultural wonders thousands of years old.
 Seeing all the most famous Costa Rica landmarks would take a lifetime, so we’ve gathered 12 of our favorites.

-If you want to get the most out of a Costa Rica vacation, speak with a Fora Advisor for pro travel recommendations and free hotel perks.
-Advisors can help you see the top Costa Rica landmarks while also scoring you upgraded rooms and other benefits, all for the same price as booking by yourself.
+Connect with Fora to plan and book your dream Costa Rica vacation.
+We'll hook you up with pro travel recommendations and free hotel perks.
+Plus, we can help you see the top Costa Rica landmarks while also scoring you upgraded rooms and other benefits, all for the same price as booking by yourself.

 Part I: Natural Costa Rica landmarks